Datona-Labs/datona/Example-KYC.md

 **As the Requester, open and run the account**

 13\.
-The Requester checks the Verifier's KYC Signature then opens the account
+The Requester checks the Verifier's KYC Signature then opens the account;

 14\.
 Regulator audits the account;